Jucian0/redux-infinity-state/README.en.md

 ### Add the middleware

-Is necessary to use middleware `asyncActionMiddleware` to be able to resolve asynchronous flows.
+It's necessary to use the middleware `asyncActionMiddleware` to be able to resolve asynchronous flows.

 ```
 const store = createStore(